allanice001/RJ45/README.md

 Once you have installed the required dependencies and renamed the config file, you can run the bot!
 Make sure you are in the correct folder and run the following command:

 `python bot.py`

-On Windows you can usually just double-click `bot.py` to start the bot, as long as you have Python installed correctly.

 ## Getting help with RJ45